-Having to bend down and dig to garden with arthritis is challenging.
+Having to bend down and dig into the garden with arthritis is challenging.
 It can be tough on your body, but that does not mean you can’t garden anymore.
 You just need to change your approach.
 It is recommended to take frequent breaks and avoid heavy lifting.
 There are plants that require less maintenance than others.
-Your local garden should be able to provide good recommendations.
+Your local gardener should be able to provide good recommendations.
 You can also try raised beds or vertical gardens to prevent bending down as much.

 Casting a fishing line and reeling in a fish is hard on your joints.
 You should not give up something you love just because your joints are struggling.
 There are now ergonomic fishing rods to make fishing easier for those with arthritis.

 Swimming ultimately has zero impact on your joints.
-A vast majority of weight is supported by the water helping you build muscle without putting pressure on your body.
+The vast majority of your weight is supported by the water helping you build muscles without putting pressure on your body.
 Different swim strokes affect different parts of your body.
-Selecting the best stroke for your joint pain can strengthen the muscle around the affected area.
+Selecting the best stroke for your joint pain can strengthen the muscles around the affected area.
 Although warm water is the ideal temperature for comfort, if you have arthritis, you should swim in cold water to prevent an increase in blood pressure.

 - Walking and Hiking